Society Awards

 Eligibility

-Members of the Society for Neuroeconomics who are in good standing can nominate papers (including their own).
+Members of the Society for Neuroeconomics who are in good standing can nominate papers (including their own) that have been published in the year preceding the deadline (June 1, 2024 to May 31, 2024).
 Papers must be original research published in peer-reviewed journals.
 Reviews and meta-analyses are not eligible for the award.
 Applicants cannot submit the same work for the Best Dissertation Award.
 Candidates need to present evidence of engagement with the Society for Neuroeconomics (for example, membership, conference attendance, or committee work).

 Application Process